Iluminar Community Solar - City of Longmont Skip to main content

 What is community solar?
 A community solar program lets participants subscribe to a share of the electricity generated by a solar power site.
 This means that some or all of the power they use each month will come from the program, offsetting their electric usage with clean, renewable energy.

 Where does Iluminar’s solar energy come from?
-The first Iluminar site, Martin St. Solar, uses a 200-kilowatt solar panel system on the roof of Longmont’s Waste Services building at 110 S. Martin St.
+Two roof-mounted solar systems.
+The first, Martin St. Solar, uses a 200-kilowatt solar panel system on the roof of Longmont’s Waste Services building at 110 S. Martin St. The other, Ascent at Hover Crossing, is a 211-kilowatt system on the roof of Ascent at Hover Crossing at 2225 18th Ave., a Longmont Housing Authority affordable housing development.

-How many LPC customers are part of Iluminar?
+How many LPC customers are part of Martin St. Solar?
 About 30 households.
 Half of them pay a premium each month to be part of the program.
 The other half are customers who also qualify for Longmont CAReS, the City’s bill assistance program to help households in need.

 How much is the premium?
 Premium-paying customers add 20% to their electric bill to take part in the program.
 By taking part, the customers have the opportunity to help a neighbor and support renewable energy, while still paying less than it would have cost to have solar panels installed at their home.